むさしあぶみ (武蔵鐙)

 サトイモ科テンナンショウ属の多年草で、学名は Arisaema ringens。英名は Jack in the pulpit、Musasi-abumi。

 The Jack in the pulpit (Arisaema ringens) belongs to Araceae (the Arum family).
 It is a perennial herb that is distributed westward from Kanto district of Honshu to Shikoku, Kyushu in Japan, as well as the Korean Peninsula and China.
 This herb grows in coastal forests and can reach 30-60 cm in height.
 The leaves are trifoliate compound with ovate leaflets.
 The small flowers that covered with dark purple to greenish white spathes come in March to May.
+The Japanese name comes from the shape of the spathe bracts, which resemble the stirrups of a harness made in the country of Musashi.
 The tubers are poisonous though they used for Chinese herbal medicine.
+In Taiwanese Chinese, it is called "申跋" and "普陀南星" (pu tuo nan xing) in Chinese.

 [上・中1] 大阪府交野市「大阪市大付属植物園」にて、2002年04月29日撮影。